 Using orange juice instead of lime juice gives the guacamole a distinctly sweeter taste.
 It's a subtle but wonderful twist on the classic tangy flavor.

-Guacamole with Orange Juice Recipe
+Easy Guacamole with Orange Juice and No Lime

 Ingredients